Last updated July 1, 2024

 Walking is simple enough.
 Maybe this is why it is one of the most underrated forms of exercise.
-Thanks to fitness trackers we’re bragging (or bemoaning) about our commitments to 10,000 steps a day.
+Thanks to fitness trackers we’re bragging (or bemoaning) about our commitment to 10,000 steps a day.
 We constantly flip our wrists to check our stairs count, heartbeats per minute and calories burned.

 We know that our FitBits and smart watches praise us for taking one measly step.
 So it must be good, right?
-In this situation the answer is yes.
+In this situation, the answer is yes.

 The Impact of Walking

 What is the actual immediate impact of walking on our bodies?
-With every step, those who choose walking make an immediate difference to their physical state.
+With every step, those who choose to walk make an immediate difference to their physical state.
 Right away there is a change in your mood.
 Your mind clears and your stress starts to dissipate.
 You are doing just as good as your watch tells you.
 Even if you only start with 10 to 15 minutes of movement.

 To go faster, you must slow down.